joshwadd/Advanced_Lane_Detection/README.md

 Having identified all possible pixels that could potentially be associated with lane lines in this image and transformed into a overhead perspective, the task is now to explicitly decide which pixels do belong to a lane line and which lane line they belong to.

 To do this we must first blindly search the image using a sliding window method to find the left and right line pixels.
-For video data streams the left and right lane pixels can be found by searching in the region close to lines identified in previous frames (this is a valid approach
+For video data streams the left and right lane pixels can be found by searching in the region close to lines identified in previous frames (this is a valid approach assuming the changes in the lane properties between video frames is small).

+### Sliding window

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc4OTA4NzM5MF19
+eyJoaXN0b3J5IjpbLTI4NzUxNjAyNF19
 -->